jonathandinu/data-science-fundamentals-archive/readme.md

 [![Twitter Follow badge](https://img.shields.io/badge/twitter-@jonathandinu-1da1f2?style=flat-square&logo=twitter)](https://twitter.com/jonathandinu)
 [![YouTube Channel Subscribers](https://img.shields.io/badge/youtube-subscribe-FF0000?logo=youtube&style=flat-square)](https://www.youtube.com/channel/UCi0Hd3U6xb4V0ApUhAIfu9Q)

+> 40+ hours of video instruction and code-along sessions that teach you the foundational concepts, theory, and techniques you need to know to become an effective data scientist with Python.

+## Overview

 This repository contains the exercises and data for [Data Science Fundamentals Part 1: Learning Basic Concepts, Data Wrangling, and Databases with Python](http://jonathans.estate/ds-fun-1-videos) and [Data Science Fundamentals Part 2: Machine Learning and Statistical Analysis](http://jonathans.estate/ds-fun-2-videos).
 It teaches you the foundational concepts, theory, and techniques you need to know to become an effective data scientist.
 The videos present you with applied, example-driven lessons in Python and its associated ecosystem of libraries, where you get your hands dirty with real datasets and see real results.

 ## Materials